Medication Search: ACH-Candesartan

 What form(s) does this medication come in?

-Each light pink-coloured with mosaic appearance, round, biconvex, uncoated tablet debossed with “C2” on one side and breakline on the other, contains 8 mg of candesartan cilexetil.
+Each light-pink-with-mosaic-appearance, round, biconvex, uncoated tablet debossed with "C2" on one side and breakline on the other, contains 8 mg of candesartan cilexetil.
 Nonmedicinal ingredients: calcium carboxymethylcellulose, hydroxypropyl cellulose, iron oxide, lactose, magnesium stearate, maize starch, and polyethylene glycol.

-Each light pink-coloured with mosaic appearance, round, biconvex, uncoated tablet debossed with “C3” on one side and breakline on the other, contains 16 mg of candesartan cilexetil.
+Each light-pink-with-mosaic-appearance, round, biconvex, uncoated tablet debossed with "C3" on one side and a break line on the other, contains 16 mg of candesartan cilexetil.
 Nonmedicinal ingredients: calcium carboxymethylcellulose, hydroxypropyl cellulose, iron oxide, lactose, magnesium stearate, maize starch, and polyethylene glycol.

-Each light pink-coloured with mosaic appearance, round, biconvex, uncoated tablet debossed with “C4” on one side and breakline on other, contains candesartan cilexetil 32 mg.
+Each light-pink-with-mosaic-appearance, round, biconvex, uncoated tablet debossed with "C4" on one side and a break line on other, contains 32 mg of candesartan cilexetil.
 Nonmedicinal ingredients: calcium carboxymethylcellulose, hydroxypropyl cellulose, iron oxide, lactose, magnesium stearate, maize starch, and polyethylene glycol.